galaxyproject/training-material/topics/imaging/tutorials/omero-suite/tutorial.md

 {: .hands_on}

 ### Step 3 - Dynamically parse image IDs
-We need now a small series of steps to dynamically parse the IDs of the uploaded images.
-This can be done with the following tool sequence:
+We need now a small series of steps to get the ID of the image we just upload into OMERO This can be done with the following tool sequence:

 > <hands-on-title>Parse Images IDs </hands-on-title>